fernand0aguilar/obsidian/notes/Carreer/Product Management/how to observe.md

 -   Try to describe the small, background details as well as the subject of the piece.
 For example, if it is a portrait, try to recall what the person is wearing, the room they are in, and any other objects around them.
 -   If the piece is a large landscape, you should try to remember where geographical features are.
 Are there trees in the picture?
 If so, which side of the painting were they on?
 Are they above or below something else?
 -   The Metropolitan Museum has a great collection of art online that you can use for this exercise: [http://www.metmuseum.org/art/collection](http://www.metmuseum.org/art/collection).

-4

-**Play a card matching game.** Spread out a deck of cards face down in front of you.

-Flip two cards at a time to match numbers.
-If the cards don't match, flip them back over.
-If they do match, remove them from the game.

-This game requires you to observe and memorize where certain cards are so you can make matches quickly.
--   Time yourself as you play this game.
-Each time you play, try to beat your record.
--   You can buy a set of cards designed for this game from a toy store or online.
-You can also use a regular deck of cards, although each number will have more than one match.

 **Practice mindfulness meditation daily.**